Driveway Approval Factsheet

 The driveway must be located at least three metres from the outside of the trunk of any existing new or small tree, and outside of the drip line of mature street trees.
 However the ACT Government may approve variations to this requirement upon application.

-If you need any further help with the on-line application form or application please contact Access Canberra 13 22 81 and ask for TCCS Asset Acceptance.
+If you need any further help with the on-line application form or application please contact Access Canberra 13 22 81 and ask for TCCS Development Review and Coordination.

 Below is a list of definitions used in this document and by ACT driveway inspectors and builders.